 Virtual Credit Cards (VCC) are a mechanism by which some insurance companies may attempt to pay your practice for medical services.
-Increasingly, insurance companies send these 16-digit credit card numbers via mail, fax or email as payment.
+Insurance companies and other third-party payors send these single-use 16-digit credit card numbers via mail, fax or email as payment.

 Contact Natalie Cohen, MBA, MHA, LAMMICO Practice Management Specialist at 504.841.2727 or email@example.com for more information.

-This is not legal advice, and is not intended to substitute for individualized business of financial judgment.
-It does not dictate exclusive methods, and is not applicable to all circumstances.
+This is not legal advice, and is not intended to substitute for individualized business or financial judgment.
+It does not dictate exclusive methods and is not applicable to all circumstances.

 Revenue Cycle Management consists of effective billing, payment and collection policies and procedures.
 If a patient is unhappy in any way with the care they received, billing errors or aggressive collection activities could undermine the physician-patient relationship and become the impetus for the patient to file a malpractice claim.
 Effective revenue cycle management can help mitigate your malpractice and compliance risks.